BBboy01/Note/Tmux.md

 # Terminal command

 - create a new session `tmux new -s SESSION_NAME`
+- create a new session and don't attach to it `tmux new -s SESSION_NAME -d`
 - detach the current session `tmux detach`
-- attach a session with session name `tmux attach -t SESSION_NAME`
+- attach a session with session name `tmux a -t SESSION_NAME`
 - list all sessions on terminal `tmux ls`